FatoomRe/Calm-Attack/README.md

 > *Transforming panic into peace, one breath at a time* ✨

 **Calm Attack** is an open-source Flutter-based mobile application designed to be a lifeline for individuals experiencing **Panic Attacks**.
-Born from empathy and built with love by the community, this app offers scientifically-backed grounding exercises to help you regain control when anxiety strikes.
+Empowering you to reclaim your strength and find peace in the storm, this app offers scientifically-backed grounding exercises to help you regain control when anxiety strikes.

 <div align="center">